RP30: Floating covers for slurry and anaerobic digestate stores and lagoons

 Find out about eligibility and requirements for the floating covers for slurry stores and lagoons item.

-A floating cover for slurry and on-farm anaerobic digestate stores and lagoons will help to reduce the volume of dirty water that needs to be stored and spread.
-It will also improve air quality by reducing ammonia emissions.
+A floating cover for slurry and on-farm anaerobic digestate stores and lagoons helps reduce the volume of slurry you need to store and spread.
+It also improves air quality by reducing ammonia emissions.

 - install a floating cover with a minimum design life of 5 years (with maintenance)